 - Self Storage

 Buying REITs can be done by nearly any investor, regardless of portfolio size, because of their availability in mutual funds and ETFs.
-If you're just starting, consider a REIT Index Fund.
+If you're just starting, you can consider a REIT Index Fund and invest through your online broker.
 There are many to choose from, including:

 - iShares Cohen & Steers REIT ETF (ICF)